-Victor Emmanuel III had put his signature to an “unacceptable document,” he adds in a letter posted to Facebook, “officially apologizing” in the name of his family.
+Victor Emmanuel III had put his signature to an “unacceptable document,” he added in a letter posted to Facebook, “officially apologizing” in the name of his family.

 Almost 8,000 Italian Jews were deported from the country and murdered in Nazi extermination camps, most of them in Auschwitz.

-Giving a TV interview alongside the letter, Emanuele Filiberto also vaunts his family’s positive role in Italian unification and granting of equal rights to Jews from 1848.
+Giving a TV interview alongside the letter, Emanuele Filiberto also vaunted his family’s positive role in Italian unification and granting of equal rights to Jews from 1848.

-Several Italian royals were themselves deported to Nazi concentration camps, he recalls.
+Several Italian royals were themselves deported to Nazi concentration camps, he recalled.